Master of Arts in

 1. one Certified Child Life Specialist (CCLS), and

-Applicants should upload their completed eligibility assessment results to the application portal.
-If you have questions about the eligibility assessment or are unsure whether your coursework meets ACLP requirements, we encourage you to reach out before submitting your application.
+• Upload completed eligibility assessment results in the application portal.
+If you have questions about the eligibility assessment or are unsure whether your coursework meets ACLP requirements, we encourage you to reach out prior to submitting your application.

 Apply Now